 On February 3, 2019, the Company entered into a Securities Purchase Agreement with Starboard Value LP (together with its affiliates, "Starboard") pursuant to which Starboard made a \$200 million strategic investment in the Company's newly designated Series B Preferred Stock, at a purchase price of \$1,000 per share.
 In addition, on March 28, 2019, Starboard made an additional \$50 million investment in the Series B Preferred Stock pursuant to an option that was included in the Securities Purchase Agreement.
 The Company also issued \$2.5 million of Series B Preferred Stock on the same terms as Starboard to certain franchisees that represented to the Company that they qualify as an "accredited investor" as defined in Rule 501 of Regulation D promulgated under the Securities Act.
 The initial dividend rate on the Series B Preferred Stock is 3.6% per annum of the stated value of \$1,000 per share (the "Stated Value"), payable quarterly in arrears.
 The Series B Preferred Stock also participates on an as-converted basis in any regular or special dividends paid to common stockholders.
-If at any time, the Company reduces the regular dividend paid to common stockholders, the Series B Preferred Stock dividend will remain the same as if the common stock dividend had not been reduced.
+If at any time, the Company reduces the regular dividend had not been reduced.
 The Series B Preferred Stock is convertible at the option of the holders at any time into shares of common stock based on the conversion rate determined by dividing the Stated Value by \$50.06.
 The Series B Preferred Stock is also redeemable for cash at the option of either party from and after the eight-year anniversary of issuance, subject to certain conditions.

-The Series B Preferred Stock ranks (i) senior to all of the Common Stock and any other class or series of capital stock of the Company (including the Company's Series A Junior Participating Preferred Stock), the terms of which do not expressly provide that such class or series ranks senior to or on a parity with the Series B Preferred Stock, (ii) on a parity basis with each other class or series of capital stock hereafter issued or authorized, the terms of which expressly provide that such class or series ranks on a parity basis with the Series B Preferred Stock and (iii) on a junior basis with each other class or series of capital stock now or hereafter issued or authorized, the terms of which expressly provide that such class or series ranks on a senior basis to the Series B Preferred Stock.
+The Series B Preferred Stock ranks (i) senior to all of the Common Stock and any other class or series of capital stock of the Company (including the Company's Series A Junior Participating Preferred Stock), the terms of which do not expressly provide that such class or series ranks senior to or on a parity with the Series B Preferred Stock, (ii) on a parity basis with each other class or series of capital stock hereafter issued or authorized, the terms of which expressly provide that such class or series of a parity basis with the Series B Preferred Stock and (iii) on a parity basis with each other class or series of capital stock hereafter issued or authorized, the terms of which expressly provide that such class or series of capital stock now or hereafter issued or authorized, the terms of which expressly provide that such class or series ranks on a senior basis to the Series B Preferred Stock.